 Learning how to survive on a constrained budget helps these startups better utilize their spending.
 This brings in far better return on investment compared to companies who wouldn’t think twice before shelling out on marketing, branding and customer acquisition.

-Scaling a startup is every founders dream, but what businesses get wrong is skipping the development phase in a rush to scale.
+Scaling a business is every founder’s dream, but what businesses get wrong is skipping the development phase in a rush to scale.
 This is precisely what bootstrapped startups can’t afford.

 Instead of spending time and effort on thinking about scaling, developing the product is the top priority at these startups, as it should be at any organization.
 Knowing your product/service and the market, what works and what doesn’t is half the battle.